zeta-chain/node/contrib/localnet/README.md

 If execution is correct, try redepoying the set of contracts using `deploy.sh`.

-- Deployment can go thru, but you can probably face issues with CREATE2 Deployer contract if not existing in your local network :
+- Deployment may proceed, but you might face issues with the `CREATE2` Deployer contract if it is not present in your local network: :

 ```log